nkarisan/Covid19_Research/README.md

  This is the repository of the paper:<br/>
  Negin Karisani, Payam Karisani.
-2020. *Mining Coronavirus (COVID-19) Posts in Social Media*, arXiv preprint.
-[Temporary Link](http://www.mathcs.emory.edu/~pkarisa/corona-pdf.pdf)
+2020. *Mining Coronavirus (COVID-19) Posts in Social Media*, [arXiv](https://arxiv.org/abs/2004.06778)

 <br/>